pszujewski/ostep/README.md

 # Free-Space Management

+Conceptually, the free-list is the list of unused virtual memory in the heap.

 It's easy when the space you are managing is divided into fixed-size units, but difficult when those units are of a variable size.
 This arises, for example, with the OS, which manages physical memory by implementing segmentation to virtualize memory resources.

 External fragmentation: the free space gets chopped up into little pieces of different sizes and is thus fragmented; subsequent requests for memory may fail because there is no single contiguous space that can satisfy the request, even if the total amount of free space exceeds the size of the request.